fluid-project/fluid-express-user/README.md

 versions of CouchDB.
 Version 2 no longer supports this use case.
 To migrate from version 1 to version 2, you will need to make a few key changes to your record structure:

-1. You will need to remove the `` prefix from all IDs.
+1. You will need to remove the `org.couchdb.user:` prefix from all IDs.
 2. You will need to add the previous default value for `digest` ("`sha1`") to each record.
 3. You can safely remove the `name` field from all records.
 4. All other fields should remain the same.